CJRoediger/Hello/README.md

 - 👋 Hi, I’m @CandaceCJ
 - 👀 I’m interested in supporting your project with my mad organizational skills
-- 💞️ I’m looking to collaborate on projects involving art, design, web 3 & crypto
+- 💞️ I’m looking to collaborate on projects involving art, design, web 3, crypto or something I've never done!
 - 📫 How to reach me ... hello@candacejanee.com

 <!---